Gonzalez & Waddington – Attorneys at Law

 Criteria for Choosing the best Fort Drum Military Defense Lawyer for your case

-The transformation of Pine Camp into Fort Drum was marked by several key developments.
+Several key developments marked the transformation of Pine Camp into Fort Drum.
 In the 1930s, the site was expanded significantly, acquiring more land to accommodate larger training exercises.
-This expansion proved crucial during World War II, when the camp served as a training ground for units participating in the war.
+This expansion proved crucial during World War II when the camp served as a training ground for units participating in the war.
 The camp’s importance continued to grow, and in 1951, it was redesignated as Camp Drum, recognizing its permanent training center status.

 Fort Drum Court Martial Attorneys: Crafting a Winning Case